Paclitaxel use while Breastfeeding

 Summary of Use during Lactation

 Most sources consider breastfeeding to be contraindicated during maternal antineoplastic drug therapy.
 Based on limited data, paclitaxel appears to be excreted into milk in relatively large amounts.
 It might be possible to breastfeed safely during intermittent therapy with an appropriate period of breastfeeding abstinence, but the duration abstinence is not clear.
-In one case, paclitaxel was detectable in milk for at least a week, but not at 13 days after a dose of 30 mg per square meter.
-The manufacturer recommends that breastfeeding be discontinued during paclitaxel therapy and for 2 weeks after the last dose.
+Some have suggested a breastfeeding abstinence period of 6 to 10 days, although the manufacturer recommends that breastfeeding be discontinued during paclitaxel therapy and for 2 weeks after the last dose.

 Maternal Levels.
 A woman with a history of treatment for thyroid cancer and recurrence during pregnancy was treated postpartum with paclitaxel and carboplatin.
 Her intravenous paclitaxel dose was 56.1 mg (30 mg per square meter) weekly for 6 weeks.
 Whole milk samples were obtained at 4, 28, 172, and 316 hours after the sixth dose.
 The highest milk paclitaxel level was 1.17 mg/L in the 28-hour sample and paclitaxel was undetectable (<80 mcg/L) in the 316 hour sample.
 Metabolites were not measured.
 The authors calculated an average milk paclitaxel level over the 316 hour collection period of 0.78 mg/L, resulting in an estimated total weight-adjusted infant daily dose of 16.7% of the maternal weekly dose.
 Note that the above estimate of the infant daily dose is expressed as percentage of the maternal weekly dose, and that authors used a level of zero as the trough milk level, rather than a milk level taken before the sixth dose (which would equal approximately the 172-hour level of 0.97 mg/L), resulting in an underestimate of the AUC and infant dose.

 Infant Levels.
 Relevant published information was not found as of the revision date.